DeForest, Wisconsin: Transportation

 DeForest is double bypassed by I-39/90/94 to the west, with an exit at CTH-V (this area features most of the city's hotels and restaurants).
 US-51 also has an exit located at CTH-V, on the city's east side.

-Railroad

 A single rail train track runs north-south through DeForest.
 This is only used by freight trains; no passenger rail serves DeForest.

-Airport

 DeForest is close to Dane County Regional Airport, which provides both commercial and general aviation flights.

-DeForest Area Public Library

-DeForest Area Public Library serves the DeForest area, including the villages of Windsor and DeForest, and the town of Vienna.
-It is a member of the South Central Library System.

-As of 2009, the library served a population of 17,142, with a collection of over 81,000 items, including books, serials, audios, videos and kits.
-Circulation topped 405,000 with 200,000 library visits, and 21,000 users of public computers.

-The library building, completed in 2002, was modeled after the medieval Stavekirke to highlight the Norwegian heritage of the area.
-A Wisconsin artist designed the dragons that adorn the roof.